Northern resident orcas: Social structure

-Behaviors
+Behaviours

 In the summer months the Northern residents can often be observed swimming close to shores of Johnstone Strait and positioning their stomachs to rub themselves on beach pebbles.
 More than 90% of the Northern resident population observed in Johnstone Strait visit these rubbing beaches.
 They emit certain and specific calls more frequently while engaging in this activity.
 Although it is not clear why they engage in this activity, beach rubbing has been identified as an important activity to the culture of the entire Northern resident community.
-This behavior was originally thought to be unique to the Northern resident community; however, the Southern Alaska resident killer whales have also been observed beach rubbing.
+This behaviour was originally thought to be unique to the Northern resident community; however, the Southern Alaska resident killer whales have also been observed beach rubbing.

 Location

-The Northern residents have been seen as far south as Gray's Harbor, Washington and as far north as Glacier Bay, Alaska.
+The Northern residents have been seen as far south as Grays Harbor, Washington and as far north as Glacier Bay, Alaska.
 From spring until mid-summer, the Northern residents are commonly found in Chatham Sound near the BC–Alaska ocean border and in Caamaño Sound between Haida Gwaii and the BC mainland.
 From June until October, they are commonly found in Johnstone Strait.
 The habitat of the Northern residents overlaps with the Southern residents; however, the two types of orcas have never been observed together.

 Members of A clan have been the most commonly sighted whales off northeastern Vancouver Island, whereas G clan is most commonly sighted off the west coast of Vancouver Island, and members of R clan are most commonly sighted in the northern parts of the community's range.